 How To Make Amish Macaroni Salad

 Making the best Amish Macaroni Salad is easy!
-First things first, start boiling the water for the pasta.
+First, start boiling your water for the pasta.

 I personally don’t salt the water until after it boils and before adding the pasta.
 That’s because if you salt it first then get distracted, the water will reduce and become too salty.